-Phonics for S sound
+Phonics for the S sound

 Here are some general rules and guidelines for pronouncing the s sound: